mun4h/SIEM--Azure-Sentinel/README.md

 <img src="https://github.com/mun4h/SIEM--Azure-Sentinel/blob/main/images/5.png" height="30%" width="80%"/>

-<h3> Create a name for the Virtual machine and add the region and leave other options as default, then create a user and password for the VM</h3>
+<h3> Create a name for the Virtual machine,add the region and leave other options as default, then create a user and password for the VM</h3>

 <img src="https://github.com/mun4h/SIEM--Azure-Sentinel/blob/main/images/6.png" height="30%" width="80%"/>